-I am just absolutely furious and so, so sick of writing and thinking about philosophy.
+I am just absolutely furious to have wasted time and money on this program and so, so sick of writing and thinking about philosophy.
 Let me summarize my frustration in personal terms:

 I entered this education program to learn how to become an effective teacher.
 A demonstration of effectiveness requires evidence of outcomes.
 Education researchers have a number of tools to measure outcomes, one among them test scores.
-To my professors then: quit whinging about how testing is racist or evidence-based practice is colonialism and Tell.
+Yes, as I wrote last time, most education research is terrible.
+But that doesn’t absolve us of the attempt to do better.
+To my professors then: quit whinging about how testing is racist or evidence-based practice is colonialism and try to Tell.
 Me.
 What.
 Works.

-Or if you don’t know, and if you would rather obfuscate that lack of knowledge through endless but politically-satisfying “critical” navel-gazing, why the hell are you teaching teachers?
+Or if you don’t know, or can’t know, and would rather obfuscate that lack of knowledge through endless but politically-satisfying “critical” navel-gazing, why the hell are you teaching teachers?